Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 This is done by specifying the *Generate Read Enum* and/or *Generate Subobject Read Enum* generator parameters, which will add a `read enum` operation decorated with a dynamic enumeration specification that tells the Xomega Framework which output parameter is an internal Id, and which one should be used as a user-facing description.

 :::caution
-If the generator cannot find a proper object field to use as the Id or a description, then it will just add those as output parameters, and you'll need to manually provide custom code in the services for those parameters, in order to return proper values.
+If the generator cannot find a proper object field to use as the Id or a description, then it will just add those as output parameters, and you'll need to manually provide custom code in the services for those parameters, to return proper values.
 :::

 You can also set the *Make Key Type Enumerated* parameter to update the key type for the object, and link it to the new enumeration, which would provide a selection control for any field that is using that type, as illustrated below.